 A total of 22 crimes have been established within the EU 6th directive AML, from those related to digital crime to tax crimes.
 It is mandatory to establish safe KYC procedures to identify them.

 Criminal Liability for Legal Persons

 Crimes can be associated with both a legal entity (entity, company) or natural person (individuals).
 This responsibility is attributed to company executives and employees.

-AML6 describes procedures for cooperation between states for the detection of financial crimes and cross-border aggression.
+The 6 AML Directive describes procedures for cooperation between states for the detection of financial crimes and cross-border aggression.
 Likewise, international surveillance is established for companies that do not comply with the directive.

 Electronic IDentification (eID), Europe’s leading digital identification company, has created a range of solutions driven by AI and machine learning that are helping companies fully comply with the current AML5 and AML6 regulations today.

 In the same way, its solutions ensure full compliance with the most stringent regulations regarding security and money laundering in the EU.